 Formal separations require agreement on dividing assets and custody

-On the other hand, a formal separation is where Parties agree upon a Deed of Separation, a document that defines the terms and conditions of the relationship during separation.The Deed of Separation may contain information on the following: Child custody, division of wealth, spousal support and maintenance etc.
+On the other hand, a formal separation is where Parties agree upon a Deed of Separation, a document that defines the terms and conditions of the relationship during separation.The Deed of Separation may contain information on the following: Child custody, division of wealth, spousal support, and maintenance etc.

 This document is usually drafted by a lawyer and its effect is similar to the ancillary matters in a divorce agreement.
-This Deed of Separation can be registered with a court and is a useful precursor to divorce as it prepares parties for the practical arrangements for an eventual termination of marriage.
+This Deed of Separation can be registered with a court and is a useful precursor to divorce as it prepares parties for the practical arrangements for an eventual termination of the marriage.
 Costs involved in such a separation include the lawyers’ fees and other administrative costs.

 Judicial separation can be costly and complex

 The last type of separation is judicial separation, where parties file for an official judgment of separation from the court.
-Judicial separation is often the most costly and complex as parties must prove to the courts that their marriage has irretrievably broke down.
+Judicial separation is often the most costly and complex as parties must prove to the courts that their marriage has irretrievably broken down.
 To do so, they must provide reasons such as adultery, unreasonable behaviour or desertion.
 The cost for judicial separation can be very high if the matter is complex and not resolved expeditiously.